hypo69/hypo/docs/consultant/gemini/en/credentials.md

 def singleton(cls):
+    """
-    """Decorator for creating a singleton class."""
+    Decorator for creating singleton classes.

+    :param cls: The class to make a singleton.
+    :return: A callable that returns the singleton instance.
+    """
     instances = {}

     def get_instance(*args, **kwargs):